 Are you looking for inspiration for your next trip or just want to learn more about France?
 Wandering what is France famous for?
 This post includes 50 super famous French things that scream FRANCE.

-From famous French landmarks such as the Eiffel Tower, France famous food like baguette, lesser-known things that are french like the use of garlic in the cuisine to famous French people such as Coco Chanel – after reading this post you will find out all things to do with France!
+From famous French landmarks such as the Eiffel Tower, France famous food like French baguettes, lesser-known things that are French like the use of garlic in the cuisine to famous French people such as Coco Chanel – after reading this post you will find out all things to do with France!

 #2 Lavender Fields

 The Provence countryside and fields covered with purple blossoms as far as the eye can see are other famous things of France.
 Visiting French lavender fields is a bucket list experience that draws many visitors to Provence each year.